Introduction

 Facing a Check-Raise

 A check-raise can be a challenging response to a C-bet.
-When an opponent check-raises, it often signals a very strong hand or a strong draw.
+An opponent's check raises often signal a very strong hand or a strong draw.
 This can force you to fold your hand, losing the chips you invested in the C-bet, or put you in a tough spot where you might have to call or re-raise with an uncertain hand.

 Multi-Way Pots